-Q: Where will the ship be docked once she is complete?
+Q: Where is the ship be docked?

-Q: Who will build it?
+Q: Who built it?

 Q: Why are you using wood?

 A: Wood is a renewable local resource that is environmentally friendly.
-We are using sustainable timber with a FSC designation.
+We used sustainable timber with a FSC designation.
 By building with traditional methods, we honor the knowledge, skills and master craftsmanship historically used in our nineteenth century San Francisco ship yards.
 With proper maintenance, we believe this ship will still be sailing for a hundred years.

 Q: Why build in Sausalito?

-A: Sausalito is a great place to build due to its central location, easy public access and strong community support.
-There is also a vibrant boating community with many skilled maritime workers who would benefit from the commerce and exposure.
+A: Sausalito was a great place to build due to its central location, easy public access and strong community support.
+There is also a vibrant boating community with many skilled maritime workers who benefit from the commerce and exposure.
 Building in Sausalito honors its long-standing maritime traditions and offers opportunity for the waterfront community to be acknowledged as maritime leaders in the Bay Area.